jamesu/railscollab/INSTALL.markdown

 For more advanced deployment (e.g. using FastCGI or load balancing proxies), refer to the Ruby on Rails documentation.

+## Security warning

+If you are planning on deploying Railscollab in a production environment, **make sure you change the secret session key**.
+Otherwise unauthorized users will be able to make a fake session (e.g. logged in as the administrator) and compromise your installation.

+The relevant line is located in "config/environment.rb":

+    config.action_controller.session = {
+      :session_key => '_railscollab_session',
+      :secret      => 'CHANGE THIS TO SOMETHING LONG AND RANDOM' }

 ## File Storage

 RailsCollab allows the user to upload files, provided they have sufficient permissions.